TheAcharya/MarkerData-Website/docs/faq.md

 **Marker Data** can be seamlessly integrated with both the free plans of Notion and Airtable, as there are no technical constraints imposed by Marker Data on such usage.
 However, it is important to consider the limitations inherent to the free tiers of these platforms.
 Specifically, Notion's free plan restricts uploads to a maximum of 5MB per file, while Airtable's free plan imposes a limit of 1,000 records per base.

-## Why is Marker Data only available on macOS Ventura or later?
+## Why is Marker Data only available on the latest macOS versions?

-**Marker Data** is compatible exclusively with macOS Ventura (version 13) or later due to Apple's policy of releasing new software features only for the latest version of their operating system.
-Although these features could technically work on older systems, Apple does not support such compatibility.
-This poses significant challenges for developers, who are then faced with the choice of either devising extensive workarounds or limiting support to newer OS versions.
+**Marker Data** is compatible exclusively with the current and preceding major release of macOS, owing to Apple's policy of restricting new software features and frameworks to their most recent operating system releases.
+Whilst these features may technically function on older systems, Apple provides no official support for such compatibility, which presents considerable challenges for developers who must then choose between implementing extensive workarounds or confining support to the most current OS versions.

-As an independent developer, we have chosen to support only macOS Ventura and later versions to avoid the complexities and time-consuming nature of these workarounds.
-This decision is a matter of practicality and efficiency, not a reflection of a lack of effort or dedication.
+As an independent developer, we have elected to support only the current and immediately preceding major release of macOS, so as to avoid the complexities and time-consuming nature of such workarounds.
+This is a matter of practicality and efficiency, and is in no way a reflection of any lack of effort or dedication on our part.

 ## Does Marker Data support Intel-based Macs?